inmanta/vscode-inmanta/media/markdown_install_ls.md

 ### Compilation error reporting

 The extension will run a pre-compilation every time you save your file.
 Making it easier for you to spot syntax and basic model errors.
-When hovering the problematic bit, an explaination message is shown, and more details can be found in the **Output** panel (when selecting _Inmanta Server Language_ in the expandable list on the right).
+When hovering the problematic bit, an explanation message is shown, and more details can be found in the **Output** panel (when selecting _Inmanta Server Language_ in the expandable list on the right).

 ![Error reporting screenshot](../images/screenshot-error-reporting.png)